Steve Bannon is released from prison in time for the last-week push to Election Day

 To mark his release, Bannon’s team said he plans to hold a press conference Tuesday afternoon in New York.

-CNN’s Maria Aguilar Prieto and Maria Sole Campinoti contributed to this report.
+CNN’s Kristen Holmes, Maria Aguilar Prieto and Maria Sole Campinoti contributed to this report.

 The-CNN-Wire